demisto/content/Packs/Druva/Playbooks/Druva-Ransomware-Response_README.md

-Automate response actions like quarantining effected resources or snapshots to stop the spread of ransomware and avoid reinfection or contamination spread.
+Use Druva-Ransomware-Response to stop the spread of ransomware and avoid reinfection or contamination spread.

 ## Dependencies